On collecting vintage computer games

-Appreciating the commercial potential of this new form of entertainment, companies started to develop specialized machines in the guise of coin-operated cabinets that enabled the general public to a computer game in exchange for a small amount of money.
+Appreciating the commercial potential of this new form of entertainment, companies started to develop specialized machines in the guise of coin-operated cabinets that enabled the general public to play computer games.
 These cabinets were installed at venues where they would attract players, such as amusement arcades already populated by pinball machines.
-An arcade cabinet would typically hold only one game title; to play another, the player would move to another cabinet.
+An arcade cabinet would typically hold only one game title; to play another, the player would simply move to another cabinet.
 Computer Space (1971) by Syzygy Engineering (later Atari) and Pong (1972) by Atari are famous examples; Taito's Space invaders (1978) is another.

 The first games console intended for home use was the Magnavox Odyssey.
-Released in 1972 and predating the Pong arcade cabinet, it was to be connected to a television set where it would display monochrome "dots" that could represent moving objects, and paddles were used as controllers.
-No score was kept by the console; colors were simulated placing overlays on the TV screen.
+Released in 1972 and predating the Pong arcade cabinet, it was to be connected to a television set where it would display monochrome "dots" that could represent moving objects.
+No score was kept by the console, and colors were simulated by placing overlays on the TV screen.
 Consoles of this type were later known to be examples of the "first generation" of consoles.
 With the appearance of the second generation, consoles were equipped with a microprocessor (or CPU) and sported various other improvements, such as multiple colors and multichannel sound.
 The most prominent member of this generation is the iconic Atari 2600 (1977).
-Handheld game consoles appeared thereafter.
+Portable or "handheld" game consoles appeared thereafter.

 1.4 Consoles versus general purpose computers